Partnerships for good: How corporates & social companies can align for social & environmental impactNovember 30, 2017

-In 2017, In 2017, commissioned by de Pury Pictet Turrettini & Cie's CADMOS engagement fund, we sought to understand what makes partnerships fail or succeed.
-Our research added a new wrinkle on an old challenge: How corporations can get the most bang for their buck when partnering with social enterprises.
+Commissioned by de Pury Pictet Turrettini & Cie’s CADMOS engagement fund, we sought to understand what makes successful impact partnerships.
+Our research added a new wrinkle on an old challenge.
+How can corporations get the most bang for their buck when partnering with social enterprises?

 Leading corporations recognise that dealing with social and environmental issues comes with the territory when running a global operation.
 But global challenges can’t be solved by working in isolation.
 Effective and long-lasting solutions require partnerships – drawing on the unique strengths of different organisations.
-By bringing their complementary strengths and values to a partnership, corporates and social enterprises can achieve far more impact together than they ever could separately – whether creating jobs for underserved populations, encouraging more efficient use of natural resources or improving access to food and water for marginalised communities.
+By bringing their complementary strengths and values to a partnership, corporates and social enterprises can achieve far more impact together.
+Whether creating jobs for underserved populations, encouraging more efficient use of natural resources or improving access to food and water for marginalised communities.

 But these partnerships can be challenging, and getting the most from partnership requires a deep holistic alignment between partners.
-As part of KiK Lab with Kite Global Advisors and working with Sattva, we spoke to experts and practitioners from across the range of social impact partnerships.
+Together with Kite Global Advisors and Sattva, we spoke to experts and practitioners across the range of social impact partnerships.

 The result was the Partnership For Good report.
 Existing research pointed us towards best practices that worked for some, but not for all.
 So we conducted dozens of interviews with additional experts and practitioners from across the field of social enterprise engagement.
 What emerged was not a clear and linear to-do list but rather a new framework for understanding the attributes of a partnership to help achieve alignment between and within corporates and social enterprises.